AvutE/WinegoofsCUE3/README.md

 The server runs on port 4242.

-To open the site go to: 'localhost:4242'.
+To open the site, go to: 'localhost:4242'.

 ## If you feel like something needs to be added of fixed.
 - Create an issue.